ai2ys/Deep-Learning-Workstation-Setup/InstallationInstructions.md

 # OS installation

-Although I am used to Windows and a newcomer in using Linux, I decided to go with Linux ([Ubuntu Server 18.04 LTS](http://releases.ubuntu.com/18.04/)) because I want to make use of Docker containers for Machine Learning (ML) and Deep Learning (DL) model development.
+Although I am used to Windows and a newcomer in using Linux, I decided to go with Linux ([Ubuntu 20.04 LTS](http://releases.ubuntu.com/20.04/)) because I want to make use of Docker containers for Machine Learning (ML) and Deep Learning (DL) model development.
 Using Linux and Docker slowed down my progress a lot at the beginning, but I believe that I will gain speed later.
 Furthermore I am sure this setup will reduce the propability of me damaging the OS.
 At work I have been using Ubuntu Desktop for a while.
 As a result of this I decided to go with Ubuntu Server.

 ---
-## Installing Ubuntu Server 18.04 LTS
+## Installing Ubuntu 20.04 LTS
 Steps accomplished
-* Preparation of a bootable USB stick with [Ubuntu Server 18.04 LTS](http://releases.ubuntu.com/18.04/)
+* Preparation of a bootable USB stick with [Ubuntu Server 20.04 LTS](http://releases.ubuntu.com/20.04/)
-* Installaltion of Ubuntu Server with default values
+* Installaltion of Ubuntu Desktop (minimal)
 * Updating the system is up to date
   ```bash
   $ sudo apt-get update